phluid61/internet-drafts/file-scheme/draft.md

-Relative paths with a drive letter followed by a character other than a slash (e.g. "c:bar/baz.txt" or "c:../foo.txt") should not be accepted as valid URIs in DOS or Windows systems.
+Relative paths with a drive letter followed by a character other than a slash (e.g. "c:bar/baz.txt" or "c:../foo.txt") should not be accepted as dereferenceable URIs in DOS or Windows systems.

 ### Vertical Bar Character  {#ext-pipe}